 Simon Community (Galway) is one of eight Simon Communities operating in the Republic of Ireland, the others being in Cork, Dundalk, Dublin, Mid-West, Midlands, North West and South East.
 All the communities, together with the Simon National Office, comprise the national body, The Simon Communities of Ireland (SCI).
 Through SCI we are actively involved in advocacy work at a national level, including the Simon Week Campaign, the Locked Out of the Market series of studies and the Right to Housing/Home for Good Campaign.
-The CEO of Simon Community (Galway) was elected Chair of the Simon Communities of Ireland during 2019.
+The CEO of Simon Community (Galway) was elected Chair of the Simon Communities of Ireland during 2019 and held the role for one term until October 2020.

 Simon Community (Galway) actively promotes partnership working with statutory bodies and other charitable organisations in the provision of services and the pursuit of its advocacy goals.
-Examples of this work include participation in the West Region Homelessness Consultative Forum, the Galway City Homeless Forum, the Homeless Forum Steering Group, Galway City Community Network (GCCN) and Voluntary Homeless Services.
-In 2019, the CEO of Simon Community (Galway) was elected to the Housing and Social Inclusion Strategic Policy Committee (SPC) of Galway City Council.
+Examples of this work include participation in the Galway City Emergency Covid Response for Homeless Services; West Region Homelessness Consultative Forum, the Galway City Homeless Forum, the Homeless Forum Steering Group, Galway City Community Network (GCCN), the Galway City and County AHB Forum and Voluntary Homeless Services.
+In 2019, the CEO of Simon Community (Galway) was elected to the Housing and Social Inclusion Strategic Policy Committee (SPC) of Galway City Council and the Head of Client Services of Simon Community (Galway) is a member of the Housing Disability Steering Group of both Galway City and Galway County Councils.
+The Head of Client Servies also represents the organisation at the Wheel's forum on the Report of the Independent Review Group on the Role of Voluntary Organisations in Health and Social Services.
 Nationally, we are members of the European Anti-Poverty Network (Ireland) and the Irish Council for Social Housing.
-In 2019, we engaged in partnerships with Cluid Housing, Túsla, St. Vincent De Paul and COPE Galway in relation to different aspects of service development.
+In 2020, we engaged in partnerships with Cluid Housing, Túsla, St. Vincent De Paul and COPE Galway in relation to different aspects of service development.